meldev00/FEMA_disaster_tool/README.md

 ## Problem Statement

-In the event of a disaster, it is essential for goverment and private forces to rapidly identify potential threats and communicate effectively about damage and rescue efforts if needed.
-FEMA has developed a list of seven life-lines that are deemed essential to successfully address the most pressing issues with the most clarity across the board.
-Using these seven life-lines as search criteria, this study was conducted for New Light Technologies with two goals:
+In the event of a disaster, it is essential that goverment and private forces rapidly identify potential threats and communicate damage and rescue efforts effectively.
+FEMA has developed a list of seven lifelines which represent establishments most essential to supporting human populations during times of crisis.
+The lifelines are as follows: safety and security; food, water, and sheltering; health and medical; energy; communications; transportation; and hazardous waste.
+With these seven lifelines in mind, our study was conducted for New Light Technologies with two goals:

-  - to predict where the largest threat is to the life-lines prior to a disaster
+  - to predict where the largest threat is to the lifelines prior to a disaster
   - build a tool that takes in a zip code and returns the potential impact of a disaster to the lifelines

 ## Data Dictionary